-Naomi C. Broering Hispanic Heritage Grant
+Naomi C. Broering Latinx Heritage Grant

-- The applicant may be either a recent graduate or a librarian with significant experience in health sciences libraries.
+- a recent graduate or a librarian with significant experience in health sciences libraries.

-- The applicant may be a member of the Hispanic/Latino minority group or have an interest in providing Hispanic/Latino Community information services.
+- a member of the Latinx under-represented group or have an interest in providing Latinx community information services.

 - The grant may be used for professional development and/or research activities in the areas of medical information services.

 - All proposed expenses must clearly align with the intention of the grant and will be evaluated for relevance.

 - Funding may be used for reasonable and actual expenses that meet MLA guidelines:

 - Direct costs related to profession development or conference attendance (e.g., registration fees, books)